invisiblefunnel/cyhilbert/README.md

 # cyhilbert

 A cythonized version of that one hilbert function you keep copy-pasting.
 See the original implementation of [Hilbert curves in O(log(n)) time](http://threadlocalmutex.com/?p=126).
+Inputs must be in the range 0 to 2^16-1, inclusive.

 ```python
 from cyhilbert import hilbert, DIMS, BITS_PER_DIM, MAX